 Take, for instance, you design graphic hoodies, and someone searches for it on Google.
 If it’s one of the keywords you use, your store pops up as one of the displayed results.

-This method is one of the most effective ways for Shopify newbies to start getting traffic and making sales.
+This method is one of the most effective ways for

 This form of advertising converts leads incredibly well since anyone that clicks already wants to buy your product.

 Shopify Apps for Google Ads and Ad Exchange